Physical Address for health papers:

 No generators inside the barns.

-NO HEREFORD cattle, exhibitors or advisors will be allowed on the grounds and in tie outs until 6 p.m., Friday, July 14.
-NO CATTLE will be allowed in the barns until 8 a.m., Saturday, July 15.
+NO HEREFORD cattle, exhibitors or advisors will be allowed on the grounds and in tie outs until 6 p.m., Friday, July 10.
+NO CATTLE will be allowed in the barns until Saturday morning, July 11.
 You will be stalled by state in the barn and advisors are in charge of stalling assignments within each state.
-We ask that exhibitors do not set up stalls prior to your state advisor assigning the stall space.
+We ask that exhibitors do not set up stalls or any decorations prior to the barns being open and your state advisor assigning the stall space.
 The state advisors will have final say in stalling for each state, so we ask that everyone cooperate with this stalling process in order to get the week off to a good start.

 ALL CATTLE EXHIBITING AT THE JNHE MUST BE STALLED WITH THE STATE THE JUNIOR EXHIBITOR IS FROM.
 If under special circumstances the case arises that the junior exhibitor is competing with a different state association, it must be specified at the time of entry, no exceptions.

-Exhibitor must be 7 years old and not 22 years old by January 1, 2017, and a member of the National Junior Hereford Association (NJHA).
+Exhibitor must be 7 years old and not 22 years old by January 1, 2020, and a member of the National Junior Hereford Association (NJHA).
 Dues are $15 and must be paid prior to entry.
-Membership forms may be downloaded at jrhereford.org
+Membership forms may be completed online through jrhereford.org

 All animals must be registered with the AHA.

-Each entry, except in the bred-and-owned bull show must be owned solely by the junior exhibitor(s) and in his/her recorded ownership before June 1.
-Siblings may jointly own animals, provided both are members of the NJHA and meet NJHA age requirements.
-No animal is eligible to compete if recorded in joint ownership (other than the sibling rule and bred-and- owned bull rule), and no joint ownership with farm name or family name.
+Each entry, except in the bred-and-owned bull show must be owned solely by the junior exhibitor(s) and in his/her recorded ownership before June 10.
+Siblings may jointly own animals, provided both are members of the NJHA and meet JNHE age requirements.
+No animal is eligible to compete if recorded in joint ownership (other than the sibling rule and bred-and-owned bull rule), and no joint ownership with farm name or family name.

 Horned or de-horned animals are eligible for the horned owned breeding show; polled cattle or cattle with scurs are eligible for the polled owned breeding show.
-Horned and polled cow-calf pairs, steers, bred-and- owned bulls and bred-and-owned heifers will show together in their respective shows.
+Horned and polled cow-calf pairs, steers, bred-and-owned bulls and bred-and-owned females will show together in their respective shows.
 Scurs, if present, must be loose and not firmly attached to the head; they must not be removed or tampered with.

-EARLY BIRD ONLINE ENTRY FEE IS $40 PER ENTRY, MAIL IN ENTRY FEE IS $60 and must be postmarked by May 1.
-ONLINE ENTRIES processed by June 1 are $60 per head.
+EARLY BIRD ONLINE ENTRY FEE IS $40 PER ENTRY if processed by May 15th.
+ONLINE ENTRIES processed by June 10 are $60 per head.
 A onetime bedding fee per entry is $60 and this includes bedding for tie outs.
-Mail entries to the Department of Youth Activities, American Hereford Association, P.O.
-Box 014059, Kansas City, MO 64101.

-All cattle must be in place in the barn by 5 p.m., Saturday, July 15 and processed by 6 p.m., Saturday, July 15.
+All cattle must be in place in the barn by 5 p.m. on Saturday, July 11.
+All cattle must be processed by 5 p.m. on Saturday, July 11.

 Original registration certificate must be presented at check-in.
 All animals will have tattoos checked unless the original registration paper has been stamped VERIFIED by an AHA staff member.
 Tattoos that are missing, illegible, altered, incorrect and/or in any other way disagree with the official AHA records will be justifiable cause for disqualification of entry.
 Check tattoos well before leaving for the JNHE.

-Entries must meet Kentucky health regulations.
+Entries must meet Missouri health regulations.
 All animals must have an official health certificate.
-Refer to Kentucky health requirements in the health regulations on this page.
+Refer to Missouri health requirements in the health regulations section of this page.

 Exhibitor must show his/her own animals.
 Only exhibitors who are in attendance at the JNHE and are physically unable to show the animals due to illness or injury will be excused.
 In the case of extenuating circumstances, the family must come to the NJHA board and AHA Youth Director, in which case, the board of directors and AHA Youth Director have sole discretion as to whether the animal may be shown by a substitute showman.
 Owner may secure another junior member to show his/ her animals if excused or if exhibitor has more than one entry in the same class.
 It is recommended that if you have more than one animal being shown in a class you utilize a fellow junior from your own state to assist.
-No adult or fellow junior may assist exhibitor in showring.
+No fellow junior may assist exhibitor in showring unless special medical circumstances are present and approved by the junior board and director of youth activities.
+No adult may assist a junior member or be allowed in the showring at any time.

 Exhibitor must wear official show shirt in both showmanship and in the entire cattle show along with entry numbers on chest and back.
 Additional show shirts may be purchased for $20.